fancompute/workshop-invdesign/README.md

     git clone https://github.com/fancompute/workshop-invdesign.git

-You will also need a python environment with the necessary packages installed in your local environment.
+You will also need a python environment with the necessary packages installed.
 There are several ways to setup a python environment, but we recommend using Anaconda.
 You can download the Anaconda installer for your operating system from: <https://www.anaconda.com/distribution/>.

 **Note:** you will want to install a 3.X version of Python (e.g. 3.6 or 3.7).
 By default, the Anaconda distribution includes many of the python packages that we require for this workshop.
-However, there are a few additional package we will need to manually install, as described in the next sections of this guide.
+However, there are a few additional packages we will need to manually install, as described in the next sections of this guide.

 ## Installing HIPS autograd